-Transgender is a term used to describe people whose gender identity differs from the sex the doctor marked on their birth certificate.
-Gender identity is a person’s internal, personal sense of being a man or a woman (or someone outside of that gender binary).
+Transgender is a term used to describe people whose gender identity differs from the sex they were assigned at birth.
+Gender identity is a person’s internal, personal sense of being a man or a woman (or boy or girl.)
+For some people, their gender identity does not fit neatly into those two choices.
 For transgender people, the sex they were assigned at birth and their own internal gender identity do not match.

-People in the transgender community may describe themselves using one (or more) of a wide variety of terms, including (but not limited to) transgender, transsexual, and genderqueer.
-Always use the term preferred by the individual.
+People in the transgender community may describe themselves using one (or more) of a wide variety of terms, including (but not limited to) transgender, transsexual, and non-binary.
+Always use the term used by the person.

-Trying to change a person’s gender identity is no more successful than trying to change a person’s sexual orientation -- it doesn’t work.
-So most transgender people seek to bring their bodies more into alignment with their gender identity.
+Trying to change a person’s gender identity is no more successful than trying to change a person’s sexual orientation — it doesn’t work.
+So most transgender people seek to bring their bodies into alignment with their gender identity.
+This is called transition.

 Transgender is an adjective and should never be used as a noun.
-For example, rather than saying “Max is a transgender,” say “Max is a transgender person."
+For example, rather than saying “Max is a transgender,” say “Max is a transgender person” or “Max is a transgender man.”
 And transgender never needs an “-ed” at the end.

-Sexual orientation describes a person’s enduring physical, romantic, and/or emotional attraction to another person (for example: straight, gay, lesbian, bisexual), while gender identity describes a person’s, internal, personal sense of being a man or a woman (or someone outside of that gender binary).
+Sexual orientation describes a person’s enduring physical, romantic, and/or emotional attraction to another person (for example: straight, gay, lesbian, bisexual), while gender identity describes a person’s, internal, personal sense of being a man or a woman, or someone outside of the gender binary.

-Simply put: sexual orientation is about who you are attracted to and fall in love with; gender identity is about your own sense of yourself.
+Simply put: sexual orientation is about who you are attracted to and fall in love with; gender identity is about who you are.

-Transgender people have a sexual orientation, just like everyone else.
-Transgender people may be straight, lesbian, gay, or bisexual.
+Like everyone else, transgender people have a sexual orientation.
+Transgender people may be straight, lesbian, gay, bisexual, or queer.
 For example, a person who transitions from male to female and is attracted solely to men would typically identify as a straight woman.
 A person who transitions from female to male and is attracted solely to men would typically identify as a gay man.

 For some transgender people, being associated with their birth name is a tremendous source of anxiety, or it is simply a part of their life they wish to leave behind.
 Respect the name a transgender person is currently using.
 If you happen to know a transgender person’s birth name (the name given to them when they were born, but which they no longer use), don’t share it without that person’s explicit permission.
 Sharing a transgender person’s birth name and/or photos of a transgender person before their transition is an invasion of privacy, unless they have given you permission to do so.

-If you’re unsure which pronoun a person prefers, listen first to the pronoun other people use when referring to that person.
+If you’re unsure which pronoun a person uses, listen first to the pronoun other people use when referring to that person.
 Someone who knows the person well will probably use the correct pronoun.
-If you must ask which pronoun the person prefers, start with your own.
-For example, “Hi, I’m Dani and I prefer the pronouns she and her.
+If you must ask which pronoun the person uses, start with your own.
+For example, “Hi, I’m Alex and I use the pronouns he and him.
 What about you?”
-Then use that person’s preferred pronoun and encourage others to do so.
-If you accidently use the wrong pronoun for someone, apologize quickly and sincerely, then move on.
+Then use that person’s pronoun and encourage others to do the same.
+If you accidentally use the wrong pronoun for someone, apologize quickly and sincerely, then move forward with intention.
 The bigger deal you make out of the situation, the more uncomfortable it is for everyone.